Chapter Bylaws

 The Board of Directors will maintain a mission statement and make it available to the membership.
 The Chapter is organized exclusively for charitable and educational purposes under Section 501 (c)(3) of the Internal Revenue code, or corresponding section of any future federal tax code.

-Section F: Equal Opportunity
+Section E: Equal Opportunity

-Section G: Political Activities
+Section F: Political Activities

-The chapter shall not devote more than an insubstantial part of its activities to attempting to influence legislation by propaganda or otherwise, and shall not advocate or campaign for legislation or a defeat of proposed legislation.
+The chapter shall not devote more than an insubstantial part of its activities to attempting to influence legislation by propaganda or otherwise and shall not advocate or campaign for legislation or a defeat of proposed legislation.
 The chapter shall not directly or indirectly participate in, including the publishing or distribution of statements, any political campaign on behalf of or in opposition to any candidate for public office.

 Article II - Membership